Jira Forge Walkthrough

 Logging In and Connecting to a NetSuite Account

-Before proceeding to this step, make sure you already have created a TBA record.
-If not please see Set up Jira TBA Credentials in Setup page.
+Before proceeding to this step, ensure you already have created a TBA record.
+If not see Set up Jira TBA Credentials in Setup page.

 -

-- If you have NOT executed Set up Jira Project Keys in the Setup Page, you will see this message displayed "Only projects defined in the Netwrix Settings page can use this integration".
-Please check if you have done that part.
+- If you have NOT executed Set up Jira Project Keys in the Setup Page, this message displays: "Only projects defined in the Netwrix Settings page can use this integration."
+Complete the Set up Jira Project Keys step first.

-- If you have, you should see the connect page where you can connect or log in to a NetSuite defined in Set up Jira TBA Credentials in Setup page.
+- If you have, the connect page appears, where you can connect or log in to a NetSuite defined in Set up Jira TBA Credentials in Setup page.

 -